Scaling a business requires a joint effort between many stakeholders.

 The process of migrating data is complicated, sensitive, and requires a certain level of expertise.
 Working closely with the IT department by delegating and closely monitoring progress is a critical component of HRMS integration.

-It’s also worth asking users to personally check their own information is correct.
-While this maintains data integrating, it also provides an opportunity to engage employees with self-service functionality and get them used to checking and updating personal information.
+It’s also worth asking users to personally check that their own information is correct.
+While this maintains data integration, it also provides an opportunity to engage employees with self-service functionality.

 Begin user training

 The system is in place.
 Everything is working as it should be.
 Now it’s time to train users and get them comfortable with using the software.

 Ideally, training should have a personalized and team component.

 Hold a number of team meetings over the course of a few weeks to demo usage of the software for various roles (employees, managers, executives).
 Include and have in-depth Q&A sessions to answer any questions employees may have.
 Doing so will make them more inclined to use the product as they are expected to, increase accountability, and enable HR managers to do their jobs more effectively.

 Personal training and coaching should be conducted for employees that are having trouble getting used to the software.